-At the February 21, 2024 FTA/PMOC monthly meeting with TJPA, the PMOC requested that TJPA commence more detailed cost reporting against the established project budget that includes a detailed quantitative monthly update with a narrative that discusses changes, impacts of current and anticipated project issues and use of contingency.
-TJPA responded at that time that the incoming PMCM consultant will be developing this reporting for the project cost as a key initial task.
-Since July 2024, TJPA and the PMCM have been actively setting up the cost reporting system.
+TJPA continues development of a comprehensive reporting system to provide more detailed cost reporting against the established project budget that includes a detailed quantitative monthly update with a narrative that discusses changes, impacts of current and anticipated project issues and use of contingency.
+Since July 2024, TJPA and the PMCM consultant have been actively setting up the cost reporting system using a PMIS specifically tailored for the Transbay DTX project.
 Working with the FTA, the PMOC will establish the cost reporting details.